alejocbs/ENPM673-Perception-Project-2/README.md

 The helpers.py is a library of helper functions used by both the other files.

 ### Directory Configuration
-All the files need to be in the same directory. you also need the video files and reference images to be in the same folder structure
+All the files need to be in the same directory. you also need the video files to be in the same folder structure

 -[Code]